 Regardless of which version you prefer, having fresh kaffir lime leaves on hand is essential in creating good panaeng curry.
 Dried kaffir lime leaves just won’t do.

-- 3 lbs beef, cut into 1.5-inch cubes (Use the kind of cut you’d use for pot roast, i.e. rich in collagen, somewhat fatty, and tough.
+3 lbs beef, cut into 1.5-inch cubes (Use the kind of cut you’d use for a pot roast, i.e. rich in collagen, somewhat fatty, and tough.
 Lean beef will only ruin the dish.)

-- ¼ to ½ cup (2 to 4 ounces) of Panaeng curry paste depending on your heat tolerance (I use Maesri, but any imported brand will do.)
+¼ to ½ cup (or 2 to 4 ounces) of Panaeng curry paste depending on your heat tolerance (I use Maesri, but any imported brand will do.)

-- 1-2 red jalapeños, cut on a diagonal lengthwise
+1-2 Thai long chilies (jalapeño or Serrano will do), cut on a diagonal lengthwise (optional)

-- Add about ¼ cup of fish sauce and 2 tablespoons of chopped palm sugar to the pot and bring the whole thing to a boil.
+Add about 1/4 cup of fish sauce and 1 tablespoon of chopped palm sugar to the pot and bring the whole thing to a boil.

-- Serve the curry, sprinkled with the remaining kaffir lime leaf strips, with steamed jasmine rice.
-Some like to top their plated panaeng with a dollop of coconut cream; I personally think the curry is rich enough as it is.
+Serve the curry, sprinkled with the remaining kaffir lime leaf strips, with steamed jasmine rice.

 1 With Thai basil added to it in addition to the essential fresh kaffir lime leaves.